 Before acting on the thoughts of “I don’t want to homeschool anymore,” check out the next section.

-Most of the time, it isn’t the process of homeschooling that gives you burnout: it’s a curriculum that you hate, or being too rigid, or having a child who is struggling, or dealing with overwhelming life issues.
+Most of the time, it isn’t the process of homeschooling that gives you burnout: it’s a curriculum that you hate, or being too rigid, or having a child who is struggling, or a family that is dealing with overwhelming life issues.

 Or, like in my case, it might be outside forces that put so much stress on you that you start to hate anything that needs more of your time, including homeschooling.